OPM WIRE

 Ninepoint-TEC annual report

-This makes us question the real value of Ninepoint-TEC’s loan portfolio.
+This makes us question the real fair value of Ninepoint-TEC’s loan portfolio.
 Speaking of valuations in private debt, it is worth noting that Third Eye Capital’s competitor, R.C.
 Morris, marked down its portfolio by an astonishing 46.46% just in March 2025.
 The loss was due “to sizable unrealized revisions to the carrying values of two of the remaining four positions comprising the majority of the value of the fund.”
 You have to salute their honesty.

 Next Edge RCM Private Yield Fund